You've just been assigned your first student! Now what?

 What is the role of OpenClassrooms?
 OpenClassrooms administers the entire learning path.
 We take care of the administrative procedures and the financial stuff.
 Any questions related to money or should be handled by OpenClassrooms 💵 (tell your student to write to email@example.com).

 Do you have any questions?
-Always ask if your student as questions.
-Try your best to answer, but if you're nots sure, write them down and send them to OpenClassrooms via the email : firstname.lastname@example.org
+Always ask if your student has questions.
+Try your best to answer, but if you're not sure, write them down and send them to OpenClassrooms via the contact form.

 Saving the student's information